 The HOLD prevents all automated processing for the store.
 It does NOT stop checkout orders.
 If the HOLD causes charge dates to be missed then when the HOLD is removed the system will process them automatically the next day (we can also trigger the whole store to process on our end).
 If the charge is delayed because of the HOLD then the date the order was processed will be the new anniversary date.

-7. Data import completion & confirmation email from merchant
+Step 7 - Data import completion & confirmation email from the merchant

 Once the data is finished uploading, we will email you to review the data in ReCharge to make sure it is correct.